Circular Systems Engineering: Challenges and Research Opportunities

-The ability to identify, analyze, and optimize the sustainability trade-offs within and across Digital Thread by different SDG targets, Key Performance Indicators (KPIs), and Key Environmental Indicators (KEIs) are key to fostering circular systems engineering.
-Capabilities for the analysis and optimization of single lifecycle phases for often contradictory functional and sustainability goals are required that also translate the rather global and socio-economical metrics like SDG targets and even KPIs toward sustainability-related metrics like KEIs\footnote{\url{https://www.eea.europa.eu/data-and-maps/indicators/land-take-3/oecd-key-environmental-indicators-kei}}--- analogous to the move from a conventional Balanced Score Card approach~\cite{kaplan1992balancedscorecard} toward a Sustainability Balanced Score Card~\cite{schaltegger2011sustainabilitybc, ljaz2022sustainabilitybs}.
+\paragraph{Finding sustainability trade-offs.} Putting sustainability assessment methods in place enables optimizing systems engineering processes for sustainability goals.
+Optimization, however, is not trivial given the stratified and multi-systemic nature of sustainability.
+For example, optimizing towards one SDG target may have negative side-effects on another one~\cite{renaud2022sdgtradeoffs, tzachor2022potential}.
+The general challenge, therefore, is finding acceptable and responsible balancing trade-offs between different sustainability goals.
+Adopting the mindset of circular systems engineering allows for further opportunities to find trade-offs across different phases of engineering processes.
+As put more explicitly by~\citet{tzachor2022potential}, ``\emph{in terms of the SDGs, trade-offs are guaranteed to arise given the inherent contradictions across the 169 targets}'', and by~\citet{zhang2013sustainablemanufacturing} ``\emph{industry is confronted with the challenge of balancing economic and financial priorities against environmental and social responsibilities}''.
+The ability to identify, analyze, and optimize the sustainability trade-offs within and across digital threads by different SDG targets, Key Performance Indicators (KPIs), and Key Environmental Indicators (KEIs) are key to fostering circular systems engineering.
+Capabilities for the analysis and optimization of single lifecycle phases for often contradictory functional and sustainability goals are required that also translate the rather global and socio-economical metrics like SDG targets and even KPIs toward sustainability-related metrics like KEIs~\cite{oecd2008kei}.
 As a foundation for this trade-off analysis and optimization, methods are required that foster the translation of the generic metrics to fit the context of the current organization and domain.

-Next to the multi-objective optimization and search-based techniques which we will elaborate on in the following, we believe more intuitive approaches like goal modeling can serve the identification and formalization of trade-offs and delineate extension and customization points for contextualization.